Michprac/DevOps_learning_tools/README.md

   B1 --> E[Container 0.0.3]
 ```

+A good feature of the Docker is optimalization of the memmory use.
+If you want to build different versions of the image, Docker look through a cash to use already completed and not changed levels.
+Such process is called **layer caching**.

 ## Useful commands
 Explanation of some commands:
 - ``docker run [OPTION] [NAME]:[TAG]``  this command used for running container.
 If the image wasn't find locally it would be pulled from Docker Hub